Dickson

 Dickson features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-The dwelling structure in Dickson, as per the latest Census, consisted of 29.5% houses and 70.6% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with the Australian Capital Territory's figures which stood at 63.3% houses and 36.7% other dwellings respectively.
-The level of home ownership in Dickson was recorded at 19.6%, with mortgaged dwellings accounting for 33.5% and rented dwellings making up the remaining 46.9%.
-The median monthly mortgage repayment in Dickson was $1,904, lower than the Australian Capital Territory average of $2,080.
-Meanwhile, the median weekly rent figure in Dickson was recorded at $500, compared to the Australian Capital Territory's $450.
-Nationally, Dickson's mortgage repayments are higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.
+Dickson's dwelling structure, as per the latest Census, consisted of 29.5% houses and 70.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Australian Capital Territory had 63.3% houses and 36.7% other dwellings.
+Home ownership in Dickson was at 19.6%, with mortgaged dwellings at 33.5% and rented ones at 46.9%.
+The median monthly mortgage repayment was $1,904, lower than the Australian Capital Territory average of $2,080 but higher than the national average of $1,863.
+The median weekly rent in Dickson was $500, higher than both the Australian Capital Territory figure of $450 and the national average of $375.

 Frequently Asked Questions - Housing